-As a prospective student, review this catalog prior to signing an enrollment agreement.
+As a prospective student, you are encouraged to review this catalog prior to signing an enrollment agreement.
 You are also encouraged to review the School Performance Fact Sheet, which must be provided to you prior to signing an enrollment agreement.